 "Yah, that's true."

 They heard the far office door open again and watched the brothers approach them across the hold.
 Neither was smiling.
 Merlin got to his feet, and the one with the cigar stepped forward, looking up at him.
-"We appreciate your offer, but we were hoping for something a little more prestigious like a cruiser.
+"We appreciate the offer, but we couldn’t possibly get away anytime soon.
 Thank you, but no."

 The wolf frowned.
 "I'm sorry to hear that.
 I need mechanics that are experienced with Okami-class freighters, and you guys fit the need perfectly."